istio/istio.io/content/en/blog/2023/ambient-ebpf-redirection/index.md

 ## Performance gains

-The latency and throughput (QPS) for eBPF mode is somewhat better than IPtables mode.
-The following tests were run in a kind cluster with a Fortio client sending requests to a Fortio server, both running in ambient mode (with debug log turned off in eBPF) and on the same k8s node.
+The latency and throughput (QPS) for eBPF redirection are somewhat better than using iptables.
+The following tests were run in a `kind` cluster with a Fortio client sending requests to a Fortio server, both running in ambient mode (with eBPF debug logging disabled) and on the same Kubernetes worker node.

-{{< image width="90%" link="./MaxQPS.png" alt="Max QPS with varying number of connections" title="Max QPS with varying number of connections" caption="Max QPS with varying number of connections" >}}

-The above metrics were produced with the following command:

 {{< text bash >}}
 $ fortio load -uniform -t 60s -qps 0 -c <num_connections> http://<fortio-svc-name>:8080
 {{< /text >}}

-{{< image width="90%" link="./P75-Latency-with-8000-qps.png" alt="Latency (ms) for QPS 8000 with varying number of connections" title="P75 Latency(ms) for QPS 8000 with varying number of connections" caption="P75 Latency (ms) for QPS 8000 with varying number of connections" >}}
+{{< image width="90%" link="./MaxQPS.png" alt="Max QPS with varying number of connections" title="Max QPS with varying number of connections" caption="Max QPS, with varying number of connections" >}}

-The above metrics were produced with the following command:

 {{< text bash >}}
 $ fortio load -uniform -t 60s -qps 8000 -c <num_connections> http://<fortio-svc-name>:8080
 {{< /text >}}

+{{< image width="90%" link="./P75-Latency-with-8000-qps.png" alt="Latency (ms) for QPS 8000 with varying number of connections" title="P75 Latency (ms) for 8000 QPS, with varying number of connections" caption="P75 Latency (ms) for QPS 8000 with varying number of connections" >}}

 ## Wrapping up